TiroTypeworks/TiroTools/VFJtools/README.md

 vfj-propagate-anchors.py
 -----

-vfj-propagate-anchors.py will propoagate mark attachment anchors in a .vfj file to composite glyphs based on existing mark-to-base and mark-to-mark anchors.
+vfj-propagate-anchors.py will propagate mark attachment anchors in a .vfj file to composite glyphs based on existing mark-to-base and mark-to-mark anchors.

 Usage example: